 However, many market analysts say that it is now nearly impossible for Europe to outperform China when it comes to manufacturing.
 “I don’t believe anyone in Europe can be competitive with the Asians,” Gerard Reid, founder of Alexa Capital, said in an interview with Reuters.

-Many investors are also apprehensive to bet their money on domestic electric car battery producers given that they have lost out with their investments in the local solar panel manufacturers, who were wiped out by Chinese competition.
+Many investors are also apprehensive to bet their money on domestic electric car battery producers given that they have lost out on their investments in the local solar panel manufacturers, who were wiped out by Chinese competition.